Arts of Asia Fall 2023 Views from the Other Side

 Oct.
 13, 2023

-Sinophile Painters and Patrons in 18th Century Japan
+Sinophile Painters and Patrons in 18th Century Japan Study Guide

 Oct.
 27, 2023

-Ottoman Art between Europe and Asia
+Ottoman Art Between Europe and Asia Study Guide

 Nov.
 10, 2023

-The Dutch Mission to China of 1795 and the Forgotten History of Western Encounters with China, as Explored through Maps and Art Tonio Andrade, Professor, Department of History, Emory University
+The Dutch Mission to China of 1795: A Little-Known Episode in the History of Western Encounters with China, Explored through Maps and Art Study Guide

-The Importance of Early Printed Painting and Drawing Books
+The Importance of Early Printed Painting and Drawing Books Study Guide

 Chelsea Foxwell, Associate Professor of Art History, Department of Art History, University of Chicago